Ryan9771/Google-Foobar-Solutions/README.md

 ## Google Foobar Solutions
-This project is a compilation of some of the google foobar challenges.
+This project is a compilation of some of the google foobar challenge solutions.

 ## Solutions
 > Note: These solutions were written in Java, but google accepts solutions written in python as well.